Brightspace/frau-local-appresolver/README.md

   - `hostname` - The hostname (or IP) to listen on.
 By default, `localhost` is used.
 You should not need to change this.
   - `configFile` - The name of the app config file.
 By default, `appconfig.json` is used.
 You should not need to change this.

+## Contributing
+Contributions are welcome, please submit a pull request!

+### Code Style

+This repository is configured with [EditorConfig](http://editorconfig.org) rules and contributions should make use of them.

 [npm-url]: https://www.npmjs.org/package/frau-local-appresolver
 [npm-image]: https://img.shields.io/npm/v/frau-local-appresolver.svg